 What Is Inventory Management and Why Is It Important?

-Inventory management is a way of keeping track of your business’s stocked goods and monitoring their weight, dimensions, amounts, and location.
+Inventory management (sometimes referred to as store inventory control0 is a way of keeping track of your business’s stocked goods and monitoring their weight, dimensions, amounts, and location.
 The aim is to minimize the cost of holding inventory by letting you know when it’s time to replenish products, or buy more materials to manufacture them.

 Inventory management is one of the most important things you can do as a merchant, as it ensures you have enough stock on hand to meet customer demand.
 When not handled properly, you can lose money on potential sales that can’t be filled and/or waste money by stocking too much inventory.